Pranjal7879/-Marginalia/README.md

 This is a simple sticky notes app that allows you to create, edit, and delete notes.
 You can also change the color of the notes and add images.

-## Features

-* Create, edit, and delete notes
-* Change the color of notes
-* Add images to notes
-* Search for notes
-* Save notes to a file
-* Load notes from a file

 ## Installation